seanohue/axolemma/README.md

 In testing on a machine with 8GB RAM, Axolemma can generate a 20x20 area in a matter of milliseconds.

-See the `examples` directory for code snippets that can be used to make Axolemma play nice with Ranvier.
+See the `examples` directory for code snippets that can be used to make Axolemma play nice with Ranvier, and additional how-tos.